ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}

 Above and beyond that, I needed to be able to control external processes running on the operating system, restarting them as necessary.

-There are a lot of features listed here, but that one is biggie for me -- having run into it early one.
+There are a lot of features listed here, but that one was biggie for me -- having run into it early on:

 I did a lot of experimentation with different MIDI drivers, software synthesizers, VST plugin hosts, and ended up having various applications or their supporting processes, crash.

+{{% /note %}}

+---

+## Wherefore undertone?

+* Create music in my preferred language
+* Monitoring and automatically restarting OS processes
+* Speak to Open Sound Control servers (i.e., controlling faders on software consoles/mixers)
+* Potentially host my own OSC servers
+* Send TCP packages to the Extempore compiler service
+* Automtically reconnect (with backoff support) to required services
+* Be able to restart any of these components in the event of partial or complete system failure

+{{% note %}}

 Sometimes days of work -- where I'd invested my time in a long chain of trial and error -- were lost.
 All because just one component I'd been experimenting with was unstable or wasn't designed to do the crazy things I was asking of it.